alliemoosa08/ZPhygienes_Frontend/README.md

 # exotica_frontend
-This is Exotica Service frontend, where a user will able to check exotica services and manage to pay on the website?
+This is ZPhygienes Service frontend, where a user will able to check exotica services and manage to pay on the website?